Asian Americans in arts and entertainment: Sho Kosugi

 Sho Kosugi achieved stardom in the United States and internationally during the 1980s.
 After thrilling audiences as the third lead and villain in Enter the Ninja (1981), he was given the solo lead starring role as the hero in the follow-up film Revenge of the Ninja (1983).

-Like Bruce Lee did with Kung Fu in the 1970s, Sho Kosugi ignited a worldwide Ninja craze in the 1980s with his films.
-And similar to the Bruceploitation phenomenon that followed Lee's death, many copy-cat ninja films were made following the worldwide popularity of Sho's early ninja films.
-A number of films produced in Hong Kong and Taiwan even used Sho's image on their posters and home video covers, despite the fact that Mr. Kosugi was not involved in these productions.
-Sho's image as a ninja was used and continues to be used on unsanctioned T-shirts, posters, fans, collectibles, and even Video game covers like The Last Ninja.
-Following his starring role in Revenge of the Ninja, he would go on to be the lead star in 6 more American films: Ninja III: The Domination (1984), 9 Deaths of the Ninja (1985), Pray For Death (1985), Rage of Honor (1987), Black Eagle (1988), and Journey of Honor (1991) which he also produced and co-wrote.
+Like Bruce Lee did with Kung Fu in the 1970s, Kosugi ignited a worldwide Ninja craze in the 1980s with his films.
+Similar to the Bruceploitation phenomenon that followed Lee's death, many copy-cat ninja films were made following the worldwide popularity of Sho's early ninja films.
+A number of films produced in Hong Kong and Taiwan even used Sho's image on their posters and home video covers, despite the fact that Kosugi was not involved in these productions.
+Kosugi's image as a ninja was used, and continues to be used, on unsanctioned T-shirts, posters, fans, collectibles, and video game covers like The Last Ninja.

+Following his starring role in Revenge of the Ninja, he was the lead star in six more American films: Ninja III: The Domination (1984), 9 Deaths of the Ninja (1985), Pray For Death (1985), Rage of Honor (1987), Black Eagle (1988), and Journey of Honor (1991), which he also produced and co-wrote.
 He also received "special appearance" credit in the American films Aloha Summer (1988) and Blind Fury (1989), and was the third lead in the Japanese film Kyokuto Kuroshakai (1993).
-Sho also co-starred in the NBC TV series The Master where he played double-duty as the lead villain and also doubled for actor Lee Van Cleef in most of the fight scenes.
-Along with his on-screen work, Sho also served as fight choreographer, ninja technical advisor, and stunt coordinator on many of his projects.
-He also directed two V-cinema movies in Japan starring his son Kane Kosugi.
-While working in Japan, Sho also had a high-profile role in the prestigious long-running NHK Taiga Drama TV series Ryūkyū no Kaze (Dragon Spirit) (1993) and was a special guest star in 2 episodes of 1994–1995 TV series Ninja Sentai Kakuranger, part of the long running Super Sentai series.
-After 16 years off the silver screen, Sho returned as the lead villain in Ninja Assassin (2009) produced by Hollywood heavyweights the Wachowskis, Joel Silver and Grant Hill, and directed by James McTeigue: "If you've ever watched any ninja films from the 1980s, you know that Sho Kosugi is the ninja; he is the man," asserts McTeigue.
+He co-starred in the NBC TV series The Master, where he played the lead villain and also doubled for actor Lee Van Cleef in most of the fight scenes.

+Kosugi also served as fight choreographer, ninja technical advisor, and stunt coordinator on many of his projects.
+He directed two V-cinema movies in Japan starring his son Kane Kosugi.
+While working in Japan, Kosugi had a high-profile role in the prestigious long-running NHK Taiga Drama TV series Ryūkyū no Kaze (Dragon Spirit) (1993), and was a special guest star in two episodes of the 1994–1995 TV series Ninja Sentai Kakuranger, part of the long running Super Sentai series.

+After 16 years off the silver screen, Kosugi returned as the lead villain in Ninja Assassin (2009), produced by Hollywood heavyweights the Wachowskis, Joel Silver and Grant Hill, and directed by James McTeigue: "If you've ever watched any ninja films from the 1980s, you know that Sho Kosugi is the ninja; he is the man," said McTeigue.